levandinho/twitter/README.md

 1. Registering a new user is bound together with posting the first message.

-Send POST request to http://localhost:8080/users/new/tweets/ Sample Body looks like that:
+Send POST request to http://localhost:8080/users/new/tweets/.Sample Body looks like that:
 ```
 {
    "username":"michal",